TMtC’s 2023 Winter Events

 Lauren Glass (she/her), is a Licensed Professional Counselor Candidate (LPCC) in the State of Colorado and a National Certified Counselor (NCC).
 She worked for a decade in conservation, environmental education, and outdoor recreation prior to entering the mental health field.
 Lauren utilizes an interdisciplinary approach to serve a wide range of people and organizations in the Four Corners Region through direct clinical services, mental health education, and consultation.
 Currently she works in several capacities, including at the Silverton School, with an experiential equine facility, and as a mental health consultant for Southwest Conservation Corps.
 She also regularly delivers trainings to avalanche and snow professionals across the region.
 To find out more or connect on a project visit: laurenglassconsulting.com, or email laurenglassconsulting@gmail.

-Big thank you to Jagged Edge Mountain Gear for your sponsorship of this event!
+Big thank you to Camel’s Garden Hotel and Jagged Edge Mountain Gear for your sponsorship of this event!